 Kathleen M. McPhaul, Ph.D., M.P.H., R.N.

-Dr. Kathleen (Kate) McPhaul is the Chief Consultant of the Department of Veterans Affairs, Public Health, Occupational Health group.
-She joined the VA as the Deputy Chief Consultant of the Occupational Health group in 2012.
+Dr. Kathleen (Kate) McPhaul is the Chief Consultant of the Department of Veterans Affairs, Public Health, Occupational Health Services.
+She joined the VA as the Deputy Chief Consultant of the Occupational Health Services in 2012.

 She is a widely published researcher, educator and occupational health consultant specializing in the healthcare work environment.
 She completed a B.S. in nursing at University of Virginia, an M.P.H. at Johns Hopkins University School of Hygiene and Public Health, and a Ph.D at the University of Maryland School of Nursing.
 Prior to coming to VA, she spent over twenty years at the University of Maryland where she directed clinical research protocols in the Occupational Medicine program, coordinated clinical occupational health activities and consulted to state and local public health agencies.
 She joined the faculty of the School of Nursing in 2004 when she completed her Ph.D. and participated in a ten year workplace violence prevention program of research.
 Lastly, she directed the Community/Public Health Nursing program from 2010-2012.